rbutenuth/rate-limiter/README.md

 ## Hint for developers

-Must be compiled with a JDK 1.8, otherwise tests will not run.
-You can use the JDK bundled with AnypointStudio, e.g. in:
+Must be compiled with a JDK 1.8, otherwise tests will not run (missing package in newer JDKs).
+This is a restriction of the Mule SDK.

-C:/AnypointStudio-7.9.0/plugins/org.mule.tooling.jdk.v8.win32.x86_64_1.1.1
+You can use the JDK bundled with AnypointStudio, e.g. in: C:/AnypointStudio-7.9.0/plugins/org.mule.tooling.jdk.v8.win32.x86_64_1.1.1